 Manual wheelchair with seating components as a main mobility device

 These wheelchairs are measured and ordered specifically for the individual using them.
 Wheelchair seating and positioning devices are recommended when an individual requires the wheelchair as their main mobility device and sits in the wheelchair daily.

 The individual requires a modular or custom seat and back for postural support and/or for pressure redistribution.
 There are also various types of manual wheelchairs available depending on the functional needs of the care recipient.

 Depending on the type of wheelchair required, there may be more adaptations that can be added to these wheelchairs to maximize the comfort, safety, and functional use of the wheelchair for mobility.

 The individual in your care can work with a therapist and vendor to have their needs assessed and to trial a wheelchair.

-Indoor, outdoor, and entrance accessibility of the person's residence, their ability to transfer in and out of the wheelchair, and transportation of the wheelchair will also need to be considered.
+Indoor, outdoor, and entrance accessibility of the person’s residence, their ability to transfer into and out of the wheelchair, and transportation of the wheelchair will also need to be considered.

-For more information or to discuss wheelchair needs further connect with a health care professional such as an occupational therapist or physiotherapist who has experience addressing seating and mobility needs.
+For more information or to discuss wheelchair needs further, connect with a health care professional such as an occupational therapist or a physiotherapist who has experience addressing seating and mobility needs.